1 in stockEmail to a friend

-Witness of a past time, moment of someone life, a memory and a piece of history is this rare diamond and wedgewood flower cameo cennetille pendant from Georgian era.
+Witness of a past time, moment of someone life, a memory and a piece of history is this rare diamond and wedgwood flower cameo cennetille pendant from Georgian era.

-The resplendent pendant features flowing naturalism of flowers with a lovely wedgewood flower cameo combined with graceful cannetille work dotted by individually hand cut diamonds set to fit the romantic design.
+The resplendent pendant features flowing naturalism of flowers with a lovely wedgwood flower cameo combined with graceful cannetille work dotted by individually hand cut diamonds set to fit the romantic design.

 A romantic oval plaque cameo in the renowned blue and white colour palette, known as jasperware depicting a lovely daisy flower with a centered sparkling old cut diamond set closed back dangles at every movement.

 Scattered around are four old mine cut diamonds and three rose cut diamonds foiled and closed back on silver pinched collets, totalling approx .66 Ct.

 This example should be noted for its wearable size, exceptional condition, Cannetille looks so sumptuous yet is light and wearable.
 Jewelers no longer have the time or expertise to endeavor to master this consummate skill.

 Artfully hand crafted in 18 Kt yellow gold and silver during Georgian era, tested.